UX Principles that go into Creating Optimized Landing Pages

 There are four main types of white space:

-1. Micro White Space: This is the white space between smaller page elements such as the space between words and letter or an image and its caption.
+1. Micro White Space: This is the white space between smaller page elements such as the space between words and letters or an image and its caption.

 2. Macro White Space: This is the space between main elements such as the headline and copy.